BeansIsFat/go2rtc-config-orig/index.md

+---
+layout: page
-# Video streaming using go2rtc on a Raspberry Pi
+title: Video streaming using go2rtc on a Raspberry Pi
+---
 ## Install software

 Download and install the release labeled `go2rtc_linux_arm64` from [https://github.com/AlexxIT/go2rtc/releases](https://github.com/AlexxIT/go2rtc/releases).
 You can use these commands for the current release: